Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E02-CPE.md

     multiplication and replaced it with a call to the BLAS library.
 The Fortran 90 matrix multiplication is also replaced by a call of the DGEMM routine.
 To confirm all this, unload the `cray-libsci` module and try to compile again and you will see five error messages about not being able to find DGEMM.
+If you don't want the Cray Fortran compiler to recognise patterns that it can replace with library routines, add the `-h nopattern` flag to the command line:

+    ```
+    module load PrgEnv-cray
+    ftn -O3 -h nopattern matrix_mult_F.f90 -o matrix_mult_F_cray.x
+    ```

 ## Compilation of a program 3: A hybrid MPI/OpenMP program